-If population is growing faster than output, then productivity and thereby the standard of living are falling.
+If population is growing faster than output, this means that productivity and GDP per capita is falling and thereby standard of living is falling.

-Blooms: Understand Difficulty: 2 Medium Learning Objective: 02-01 The relative size of the U.S. economy.
-Schiller - Chapter 02 #134 Topic: WHAT AMERICA PRODUCES 135.
-The relative decline in goods production compared to services produced means that we're producing fewer goods than in earlier decades.
+135. The relative decline in goods production compared to services produced means that we're producing fewer goods than in earlier decades.

 FALSE